sdsc/sdsc-summer-institute-2022/2.5_data_management/FILESYSTEMS.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 14751956     shared download  xdtr108  R       0:02      1 exp-9-55
 ```

+Check that the new tarball is located in your HOME directory.

 ```
 [xdtr108@login01 ~]$ squeue -u $USER